 (ii) in respect of the commission of which the seized property may afford evidence.

 [Section 44 amended by No. 59 of 2004 s.
-141.]
+141; No. 28 of 2006 s.
+354.]

 45. Dealing with seized fauna

 An inspector who seizes an animal that is fauna, other than an animal that has been lawfully taken under the Wildlife Conservation Act 1950, is to ensure that the animal is delivered to, or dealt with in accordance with the instructions of, the chief executive officer of CALM.